Paul McCartney Still Dreams About John Lennon

 "No, I had a lot of dreams about John, and they're always good" he continued.

-McCartney said he'll even write songs in his dream, including The Beatles' hit "Yesterday."
+McCartney said he'll even write songs in his dreams, including The Beatles' hit "Yesterday."

 Lennon was shot and killed outside of his New York residence in 1980.